-The purpose of a standing committee is to assist in the management of the society carrying out a continued and permanent administrative or scientific function and summarise the results of its activities in an annual report and present this report if required at the next general assembly.
-Standing committees include, but may not be limited to the following committees: Education Committee, Communication Committee, Membership Committee, Scientific Programme Committee, Meeting Committee, Financial Committee and Basic Scientists Committee.
+The purpose of a standing committee is to assist in the management of the society carrying out a continued and permanent administrative or scientific function, summarise the results of its activities in an annual report, and present this report, if required, at the next general assembly.
+Standing committees include, but may not be limited to the following committees: Education & Meetings Committee, Communication Committee, Membership & Bylaws Committee, Scientific Programme Committee, Education & Meeting Committee, Financial Committee and Translational Research Committee.

 New standing committees may be initiated by the General Board and must be ratified by the General Assembly.
-Standing committees may be dissolved by the General Board and this decision must be ratified by the General Assembly.
-Standing committees, including its Chairperson, are composed of at least 5 members.
+Standing committees may be dissolved by the General Board, and this decision must be ratified by the General Assembly.
+Standing committees, including its Chairperson, comprise at least 5 members.
 The total membership number for each committee will be dependent on the working needs of that committee.
-Members shall be restricted to serve in 1 standing committee at a time.
-However members of Emeritus Committee and the current Scientific Programme Committee past co-chairs may serve in 1 additional committee.
-Members of Emeritus Committee cannot be Chair of the additional committee.
+Members shall be restricted to serving in 1 standing committee at a time.
+However, members of the Emeritus Committee and the current Scientific Programme Committee past co-chairs may serve in 1 additional committee.
+Members of the Emeritus Committee cannot be Chair of the additional committee.
 Committees shall strive to have equal representation of clinicians and scientists.